-1.1.1 Communications through Cellular Network
+Communications through Cellular Network

 The first technique uses EV-DO, 3G, GPRS, or another cellular data network technology to link automobiles to the Internet.
-The majority of commercially available solutions turn the car into an IEEE 802.11 (WIFI) hotspot where multiple computers can share the Internet connection.
+The majority of commercially available solutions turn the car into an IEEE 802.11(WIFI) hotspot where multiple computers can share the Internet connection.
 Typically, a cap is placed on the amount of data transfer.
 This service is already commercially available from car manufacturers and other third parties. (e.g., 1GB or 5GB maximum per month).
 The primary benefit of using this connection technique is that the car will have Internet access anywhere cellphone service is offered.
-The primary downsides are a reliance on the cellular operator's coverage network and the low data speeds (which range from 500 kbps to 800 kbps).
+The primary downsides are a reliance on the cellular operator's coverage network and the low data speeds (which range from 500 Kbps to 800 Kbps).

-1.1.2 Vehicle to Roadside Infrastructure Communications
+Vehicle to Roadside Infrastructure Communications

 Infrastructure along the roadside is used in the second technique.
 Through roadside access points placed beside the roadways, automobiles may connect to other vehicles or the Internet at this location.
-The access points could be installed specifically for the purpose of giving Internet access to vehicles, or the latter could use open 802.11 (WiFi) access points found opportunistically along city streets.
-The benefit of this method of connection is that vehicles will be able to connect to the Internet using much higher data rates (e.g., 11 Mbps) than through the cellular network.
+The access points could be installed specifically for the purpose of giving Internet access to vehicles, or the latter could use open 802.11 (Wi-Fi) access points found opportunistically along city streets.
+The benefit of this method of connection is that vehicles will be able to connect to the Internet using much higher data rates (e.g., 11Mbps) than through the cellular network.
 The disadvantages include the fact that the access points are more expensive to install.
 Additionally, if open access points are utilized, the access point owners' permission would be legally necessary prior to the deployment of such a service.
-(Malhotra, 2015)

-1.1.3 Vehicle-to-vehicle (ad hoc) Communications
+Vehicle-to-vehicle (ad hoc) Communications

-As long as the proportion of WiFi-ready vehicles is low, using Internet-based communications to and from vehicles will likely continue to be the preferred means of communication.
-However, the popularity of WiFi-ready vehicles will pave the way for ad hoc networks of moving vehicles.
+As long as the proportion of Wi-Fi-ready vehicles is low, using Internet-based communications to and from vehicles will likely continue to be the preferred means of communication.
+However, the popularity of Wi-Fi-ready vehicles will pave the way for ad hoc networks of moving vehicles.
 The benefit in this case is the expansion of the current infrastructure network with a distinctive, high bandwidth network.
 The key disadvantage is that these networks could need a new set of protocols because the feasibility of the aforementioned vehicular network applications depends on VANET routing methods' ability to meet their throughput and latency criteria.

-1.2 Problem Description
+Problem Description

 This proposed work addresses the issue of effective routing and forwarding in VANETs.
 VANETs were chosen for this study because the ad hoc configuration, among vehicular networks, has the greatest potential for widespread use because it is scalable (in comparison to cellular communication), affordable, and offers higher bandwidth.
-Although VANETs have immense potential, they can only be successful if their routing protocols can meet the throughput and latency demands of the applications that are deployed on them.
-Therefore, the proposed study seeks to address issues like: Do current MANET routing protocols perform well in VANET?
-If not, how can they be incorporated into more effective protocols, and what are the primary VANET properties that affect routing?
-Can existing forwarding protocols be improved to better suit VANET characteristics?
+Although VANETs have immense potential, they can only be successful if their routing protocols can meet the throughput and latency demands of the applications that are deployed on these networks.
+Therefore, the proposed study seeks to address issues like: Do current MANET routing protocols perform well in VANET.
+If not, how can they be incorporated into more protocols that are effective and what are the primary VANETs properties that affect routing?
+Can existing forwarding protocols be improved to better suit VANET characteristics.

-1.3 Problems with Routing and Forwarding in VANETs
+Problems with Routing and Forwarding in VANETs